 RewriteRule ^(.*)$ https://%{HTTP_HOST}/$1 [R=301,L]

-Before going live, thoroughly test your website to ensure everything is working correctly.
+After completing the migration, thoroughly test your website to ensure everything is working correctly.
 Check for: